For the most up-to-date information, see my Curriculum Vitae.

 What I do:

 I approach Teaching as a research project, and actively create avenues in which my scholarly inquiries and my classrooms converge.
-Examples of this endeavor include Sparking Change, an activist web publication I produced with my FYC students at SUNY Cortland in the Spring of 2017, as well as Stand Up!, a social web activism project.
+Examples of this endeavor include Sparking Change, an activist web publication I produced with my FYC students at SUNY Cortland in the Spring of 2017, as well as Stand Up!, a social web activism project, culminating in the Retold Histories of Clemson public humanities project I enacted with my FYC courses at Clemson University in the 2018-2019 academic year.

 During the summer of 2016, I completed my MA in English at the University at Buffalo with a comprehensive thesis project, “Birth of the Authors: Digital Collaboration, Electrate Invention and the Dissenting Voice.”
 The abstract is included here, and a PDF is available upon request: